charlie-s/cousinpaulstattoo-website/_artists/maddy-vetter.md

   www.madelinetate.com
 ---
 Maddy joined Cousin Paul's team in 2019 with 2 years' experience.
-Her black and grey, illustrative style is as sweet and quirky as she is!
+Her black and grey, illustrative style is as unique and sweet as she is!
 She's open to other types of project work too - so hit her up with your idea.